 I’d love to hear from you – what beauty standards have you let go of, and what have you chosen to partake it?
 Share with me in the comments below!

-Are you interested in working on healing your body image?
+Are you interested on healing your body image?

 Check out my Unapologetic Eating 101 Course, an online, self-paced program to liberate yourself from dieting and make peace with food and your body.

 My team and I also offer virtual one-on-one support – you can check out our virtual intuitive eating nutrition coaching packages.

 My book, Unapologetic Eating: Make Peace with Food and Transform Your Life, is also a great resource that includes information, research, and reflection prompts to help you move away from dieting and come back home to your body, so you can live your most unapologetic, liberated life.